On the Steiner property for planar minimizing clusters. The isotropic case: Introduction

 In order to show that multiple junctions of minimal clusters are locally finite (and triple), we start by observing two facts.
 First of all, a simple geometric argument, that we present in Lemma~\ref{steiner}, allows us to obtain a quantitative description of the ``$120^\circ$ rule'' in the plane by parametrizing the (Euclidean) length of the Steiner tree between three points in terms of an angle between them.
 The second observation is contained in Lemma~\ref{13/2} where we show that the (Euclidean) length of the (reduced) boundary of a minimal cluster inside a small ball is controlled by a constant multiple of its radius.
 This is a simple consequence of the validity of the $\varepsilon-\varepsilon^\beta$ property and of the $\eta$-growth condition, summarised together as in Lemma~\ref{labello}.

 Following the two observations above, consider a minimal cluster $\mathcal E=\{E_1,\dots,E_m\}$ and call ``colors'' the regions $E_0,E_1,\dots,E_m$.
 We want to show that the junctions of $\partial\mathcal E$ consist of triple points only and that they are a positive distance apart one from another.
 To this purpose, in Lemma~\ref{3points} we show that $\partial^*\mathcal E$ intersects the boundary of a ball $B(x,r)$ in at most $3$ points for many small radii $r$.
-Moreover, the ``no-island'' Lemma~\ref{noisland} ensures us that there are no colors $E_i$, $i=0,\dots,m$ having positive measure inside a small ball $B(x,r)$, without touching its boundary with positive $\mathcal H^1$ measure.
+Moreover, the ``no-island'' Lemma~\ref{noisland} ensures us that there are no colors $E_i$, $i=0,\dots,m$ having positive measure inside a small ball $B(x,r)$, without containing a non-trivial part of its boundary, that is, with positive $\mathcal H^1$ measure.
 These two facts together then allow to deduce that the colors $E_i$ having positive measure inside a sufficiently small ball are at most three.

 Calling $x\in\R^2$ a $3$-color point if (at least) three different ``colors'' of $\mathcal E$ intersect $B(x,r)$ for all $r>0$, the above analysis allows us to infer that at (many) small scales any $3$-color point has exactly $3$ boundary points on $\partial B(x,r)$, see Lemma~\ref{9/10}.
 This is a key ingredient in the proof of Proposition~\ref{dist>R6}, where we conclude by showing that any two $3$-color points of $\mathcal E$ are indeed a positive distance apart.